DavidBustamanteL/-InferenceOrderings/README.md

 ## 4. Dirichlet Perturbations

-Observed counts are scaled by the concentration parameter:
+Observed counts (frequencies) are scaled by the concentration parameter:

     α = φ · c